On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Weakly Brinkmann}

-A weakening of the Brinkmann condition will be to assume existence of a parallel direction field $V$, i.e. existence of a 1-dimensional sub-bundle $E \subset TM$ invariant under parallel transport.
-In a same manner, one can define a weak version of pp-waves.
-An example given in \cite{LS} shows that they can be non-complete (although compact).
-It is also asked in this paper if the leaves of the lightlike geodesic foliation $\F$ (tangent to $V^\perp$) are complete.
-Actually, in our current work on the Brinkmann case, we give a ``synthetic'' proof of completeness of $\F$ (Section \ref{Section: Completeness along the leaves}), which seems to somehow generalize to the weak Brinkmann case, that is, the $\F$-leaves would be complete as soon as the (1-dimensional) $V$-leaves are. \; More abstractly, let us say that the Brinkmann class which generalizes naturally pp-waves, is in its turn part of the wider class of Kundt spacetimes, defined as those having a codimension one lightlike geodesic foliation $\F$ (see for instance \cite{BMZ}).
-It is worthwhile to bring out situations, in the Kundt situation, where one can expect such $\F$ to be complete.
+A weakening of the Brinkmann condition is to assume existence of a parallel direction field $E$, i.e. existence of a 1-dimensional sub-bundle $E \subset TM$ invariant under parallel transport.
+In a similar manner, one can define a weak version of pp-waves.
+An example given in \cite{LS} shows that the latter can be incomplete, even when compact.
+It is also asked in this paper if the leaves of the lightlike geodesic foliation $\F$ (tangent to $E^\perp$) are complete in the compact case.
+In a recent paper \cite{Malek}, it is shown that when the manifold is compact, the $\F$-leaves are complete as soon as the ($1$-dimensional) leaves tangent to $E$ are complete.
+Moreover, an incomplete compact example is constructed. \; More abstractly, the Brinkmann class, which naturally generalizes pp-waves, is in turn part of the broader class of (locally) Kundt spacetimes, defined as those having a codimension one lightlike geodesic foliation $\F$ (see for instance \cite{BMZ}).
+It is shown in \cite{Malek} that the aforementioned result holds in the more general setting of (compact) locally Kundt spacetimes.